The Language of Trust

 As a result, the way advisors say something is more important than what they’re saying, Maslansky explained.
 He illustrated this effect using research his firm did on the difference between talking with clients about “financial solutions” versus “financial strategies.”
-A quick poll of the MDRT audience showed about half of attendees preferring each term.
+A quick poll of the MDRT audience showed about half of the attendees preferring each term.

 Maslansky’s research, however, showed that respondents made a distinction between the two terms.
-To them, the word “solutions” implied that their financial situation was a problem needing solved.
+To them, the word “solutions” implied that their financial situation was a problem needing to be solved.
 On the other hand, “strategies” sounded like something that would provide them opportunities over the long term.
 “Just a simple change in language implies a different kind of partnership between a client and an advisor,” Maslansky said.
-Maslansky offered a four pronged approach to communicate more effectively and build trust in this environment: Keep it personal, plainspoken, positive and plausible.
+Maslansky offered a four-pronged approach to communicate more effectively and build trust in this environment: Keep it personal, plainspoken, positive and plausible.

 Make sure your conversations with clients are ultimately about them — not you, Maslansky said.
 Clients want to hear what you can do for them.
 When you’re explaining your service, describe how you’ll apply your process to their specific circumstances, creating a custom solution for them.
 Otherwise, they might feel like they’re just getting what everyone else is getting.
 He recommended asking clients to outline their preferences to further customize their experience.
 Find out how they would like to be communicated with and how often they would prefer to meet.

 Using jargon takes simple concepts and makes them more complicated for clients.
 Even the terms you think are understood by most consumers can cause confusion, Maslansky said.
 If a client feels confused by your explanation, they might decide to find someone they have an easier time understanding.
-He said advisors also tend to use “clutter words,” such as: best in class, propriety, state of the art and world class.
+He said advisors also tend to use “clutter words,” such as best in class, propriety, state of the art and world class.
 Maslansky explained that when advisors use these terms, the client is left thinking, “Everybody says that, so what does it mean for me?”

 Another part of being plainspoken is knowing when to provide a real answer, Maslansky said.
 If a client asks what your fee is, they specifically want to hear a numerical answer — even if it’s a range of numbers, he explained.
 If your immediate answer does not include a number, the response is negative.